Overview

 Retrieval Controls

-- Source filters: limit retrieval to a specific library (local, account, public).
+- Source filters: limit retrieval to a specific library, such as local, account, or public sources.

-- Relevance thresholds: drop chunks below a minimum similarity score so weak matches don’t dilute the context.
+- Relevance thresholds: drop chunks below a minimum similarity score so weak matches do not dilute the context.

 Citations